-Laboratory testing is used to screen asymptomatic and symptomatic men for cancer, rule out other diseases and conditions that may be causing or exacerbating a person's symptoms, monitor the effectiveness of treatment for cancer, and monitor for recurrence.
+Laboratory testing may be used to screen asymptomatic and symptomatic men for prostate cancer, rule out other diseases and conditions that may be causing or worsening a person's symptoms, monitor the effectiveness of treatment for cancer, and monitor for recurrence.

 Testing may include: